CrazyCoder613/awesome-vue/README.md

 - [minus-plus-input](https://github.com/manju16832003/v-minusplusinput) - A number input with plus minus; included for Vue.js v1 and v2.
 - [vue-integer-plusminus](https://github.com/Keiwen/vue-integer-plusminus) - Integer input with increment and decrement buttons for vue 2.
 - [vue-numeric-input](https://github.com/JayeshLab/vue-numeric-input) - Number input component with controls.
-- [vue-number-smarty](https://github.com/Seokky/vue-number-smarty) - Number input that can change value on scrolling when field is focused.
-- [vuetify-number-smarty](https://github.com/Seokky/vuetify-number-smarty) - Number input that can change value on scrolling when field is focused (Vuetify.js implementation).

 #### Carousel